SFDO-Tooling/sfdo-template/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

    bin/unpack-node

-If you can run ``which node`` and see a path inside your MD repo ending with ``.../node/bin/node``, then you've got it set up right and can move on.
+If you can run ``which node`` and see a path inside your project directory ending with ``.../node/bin/node``, then you've got it set up right and can move on.

 Then use ``yarn`` to install dependencies::